We have many ways you can #BePartOfTheMagic

-Set Builder: in addition to construction time, must attend load-in day and final performance night (to deconstruct set); experience in construction required, experience in set construction an asset; using set design plans, and in consultation with the director, construct set and set pieces.
+Set Builder: in addition to construction time, must attend load-in day and final performance night (to construct/deconstruct set); experience in construction required, experience in set construction an asset; using set design plans, and in consultation with the director, construct set and set pieces.

 Lighting Operator: attends some rehearsals to become familiar with the show, must be available for load-in day and attend tech/dress rehearsals and all performances; no experience needed; runs all light cues.